ZOLADEX SafeSystem® is the only ready‑to‑use GnRH agonist1

-Designed with a protective needle sleeve and guard to reduce needlestick injuries6
+Designed with a protective needle sleeve to reduce needlestick injuries5

-In a study with nurses, it took an average of 1.70 minutes to prepare and deliver Zoladex7
+In a study with nurses, it took an average of 1.70 minutes to prepare and deliver ZOLADEX6

-- Randomized crossover study with 82 nurses timed in the administration (preparation and delivery) of the implant system used to administer Zoladex and the vial system used to administer leuprolide acetate.
-Preferences and perceptions of the ease of use and relative safety of the 2 injection systems were also assessed.7
+- Randomized, crossover study with 82 nurses timed in the administration (preparation and delivery) of the implant system used to administer ZOLADEX and the vial system used to administer leuprolide acetate.
+Preferences and perceptions of the ease of use and relative safety of the 2 injection systems were also assessed.6

-The majority of patients reported minimal pain (VAS† <10 mm) from the Zoladex injection8
+The majority of patients reported minimal pain (VAS† <10 mm) from the ZOLADEX injection7

-In a study with patients, there was no significant difference between the pain levels experienced from injections of Zoladex compared to injections of intramuscular leuprolide acetate8
+In a study with patients, there was no significant difference between the pain levels experienced from injections of ZOLADEX compared to injections of intramuscular leuprolide acetate7

-- A total of 50 patients were blindfolded and administered either Zoladex or leuprolide acetate into the anterior abdominal wall.
-Each group (24 Zoladex and 26 leuprolide acetate) received 2 injections 4 weeks apart.
-Following each injection, patients were asked to record the pain of injection on a visual analogue scale ranging from 0 mm (no discomfort) to 100 mm (maximal discomfort).8
+- A total of 50 patients were blindfolded and administered either ZOLADEX or leuprolide acetate into the anterior abdominal wall.
+Each group (24 ZOLADEX and 26 leuprolide acetate) received 2 injections 4 weeks apart.
+Following each injection, patients were asked to record the pain of injection on a visual analogue scale ranging from 0 mm (no discomfort) to 100 mm (maximal discomfort).7

 - †VAS: visual analogue scale.